s1ryx/skipbo/README.md

 - Each player receives a stockpile (30 cards for 2-4 players, 20 cards for 5-6 players)
 - Each player gets 5 cards in hand
 - 4 building piles in the center (shared by all players)
-- Each player has 3 discard piles
+- Each player has 4 discard piles

 ### Gameplay
 1. **Building Piles**: Must be built sequentially from 1 to 12
 2. **Skip-Bo Cards**: Wild cards that can represent any number
 3. **Playing Cards**: Can play from hand, stockpile top, or discard pile tops
+4. **Auto-draw**: When your hand becomes empty, you automatically draw 5 more cards
-4. **Turn End**: Must discard one card to a discard pile to end turn
+5. **Turn End**: Must discard one card from hand to a discard pile to end turn
+6. **Quick Discard**: Select a card from hand and click any discard pile to end your turn immediately
-5. **Winning**: First player to empty their stockpile wins!
+7. **Winning**: First player to empty their stockpile wins!

 ## Installation & Setup